stormchaserroleplaying/stormchaserRPG/Equipment/WeaponTableGlossary.md

 ### Finesse
 When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.
 If your Strength is less than the **Str/Dex** entry of the weapon, then you suffer disadvantage on your attack rolls with the weapon when using Dexterity in this way.

-The light and close properties include the finesse property.

 ### Grappling
 When you hit with a melee or thrown attack using a weapon with the Grappling property, you can spend your bonus action to attempt to grapple them.
 Make an attack roll vs the target's passive Dexterity (Acrobatics) skill.
 If you succeed, your weapon grapples the target.
 Other weapon properties (restrain, preventing, etc.) include this property and modify the grapple.